 Request for Proposal (RFP)

-An RFP is procurement’s solicitation sent to potential suppliers with whom a creative relationship or partnership is being considered.
+An RFP is procurement’s solicitation sent to potential suppliers with whom a creative relationship or partnership is a consideration.
 Typically, the RFP leaves all or part of the precise structure and format of the response to the discretion of the suppliers.
-In fact, the creativity and innovation that suppliers choose to build into their proposals may be used to distinguish one trained vendor from another.
-Later contract negotiations tend to take more time and be more wide reaching in their impact on the buyer’s business.
+In fact, the creativity and innovation suppliers choose to build into their proposals may set apart one trained vendor from another.
+Later contract negotiations tend to take more time and be more wide-reaching in their impact on the buyer’s business.

-Effective RFPs typically reflect the negotiation strategy and short/long-term business objectives, providing detailed insight upon which suppliers will be able to win the contract.
-If there are specific problems to be addressed in the RFP response, those are described along with whatever root cause assessment is available.
+Effective RFPs typically reflect the negotiation strategy.
+They also reflect short and long-term business goals and provide detailed insights with which suppliers are able to win the contract.
+If there are specific problems in the RFP response, these are described along with whatever root cause assessment is available.

-With good procurement training your RFP and RFT should seek specific data, offerings and quotations, and also seek specific questions about the following to assist your later negotiations:
+Your RFP and RTF should also seek questions about the following to assist your later business negotiation:

 - The specific items on which the suppliers are proposing